gsipe-workshop/gsipe-workshop.github.io/_pages/special-events.md

 ---
 Information about special events and opportunties can be found here.

-- We are excited to announce the call for papers for the 5th GSIPE virtual-themed conference on the Concept of Economic Statecraft, which will take place pn **January 11th, 2023**!
-The call for papers can be found **HERE**<a href="https://gsipe-workshop.github.io/files/CallforPapers_5thminicon.pdf">here</a>.
+- We are excited to announce the call for papers for the 5th GSIPE mini-conference on the Concept of Economic Statecraft, which will take place virtually on **January 11th, 2023**!
+The call for papers can be found **<a href="https://gsipe-workshop.github.io/files/CallforPapers_5thminicon.pdf">HERE</a>**.
 Please submit your abstract through this [link](https://docs.google.com/forms/d/e/1FAIpQLSeT4Tt7F51bknNbCheaHc2-bJ2zXPZXls-vqfDNNpLKKCcJYw/viewform) by **November 5th, 2022**!
 We are looking forward to seeing you in the winter!

 <hr>